Yui-H8/Datacamp/Python_Working with DeepSeek in Python.md

 ### Digging into the response
 One key skill in working with APIs is extracting the right data from a structured response.
 Now, you'll practice retrieving the necessary text from an OpenAI API response.
+* Extract the content from the response, which is nested inside the message attribute.